seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 eyes; there shall she see my valour, which will then
 be a torment to her contempt.
 He on the ground, my
 speech of insultment ended on his dead body, and
-when my lust hath dined,–which, as I say, to vex
+when my lust hath dined,--which, as I say, to vex
 her I will execute in the clothes that she so
-praised,–to the court I’ll knock her back, foot
+praised,--to the court I'll knock her back, foot
 her home again.
 She hath despised me rejoicingly,
-and I’ll be merry in my revenge.
+and I'll be merry in my revenge.

 *Re-enter PISANIA, with the clothes*
 Be those the garments?